 Again a regular during the week going around the wards asking patients if they need anything from the trolley.
 For some patients the newspaper allows them to have a bit of normality into their routine and this can really help patients state of mind.

 I believe that these members of staff are the backbone of the NHS.
-They not only keep the hospitals ticking over with not much recognition.
-It is these people I tended to turn to when I was upset and emotional, they went above and beyond their roles and were there for me.
-Sometimes the doctors and nurses do not have enough time to deal with your emotional needs due to being extremely busy but I noticed that these members of staff come through, not just for me but I witnessed with other patients on the ward as well.
+They not only keep the hospitals ticking over with not much recognition but it is these people I tended to turn to when I was upset and emotional were they went above and beyond their roles.
+Sometimes the doctors and nurses do not have enough time to deal with our emotional needs due to being extremely busy but I noticed that these members of staff come through, not just for me but I witnessed with other patients on the ward as well.
 There are many other departments that also keep the NHS going but for this post, I wanted to talk about the staff that help me during an admission.

 So from the bottom of my heart to all the departments mentioned I thank you for always being there for the odd chat, beaming smile, recognition, asking how I am and allowing me to laugh!
 You ARE the BACKBONE of the NHS and I am eternally grateful for every single one of you x